asahinet/sakai-test-suite/README.md

 - sakai.distro

     The distribution of Sakai you are using.
-Validate strings are "ani", "rsmart", "community".
+Validate strings are "ani" and "sakai".
 There are a few UI differences in the ani distribution that this property will toggle, allowing the suite to be run against multiple distributions.